 One of north Devon’s best-loved hangouts, Woolacombe is a beast of a beach with miles of uninterrupted golden sand – get into epic sandcastle building and play hide and seek at the dunes.
 A favourite with surfers and families, this beautiful bay also has rock pools for kids to explore.
 Grab some beach-side grub from the seaside cafés, or head to nearby Ilfracombe for a more substantial bite to eat.
 Hip wine bar The Antidote is the best place to round off a beach day, with a weekly changing menu and refreshing decor that truly is the antidote to the stuffy tea rooms that Devon was once known for.

-Need to know There’s a lifeguard service in summer months.
+Need to know There’s a lifeguard service during busy periods (check dates here).

 Get there Closest train station is Barnstaple, a 30-minute drive away.